 or she will give your child a physical exam.
 Your child may also have tests, such

-- Hemoglobin and hematocrit.
-It measures the amount of hemoglobin and red blood cells in the blood.
+Hemoglobin and hematocrit.
+This test measures the amount of hemoglobin and red blood cells in the blood.

 cells (platelets), and sometimes, young red blood cells (reticulocytes).
 It includes

 hemoglobin and hematocrit and more details about the red blood cells.

 Peripheral smear.A small sample of blood is examined under a microscope.
 Blood cells are checked to

 Erythropoietin (EPO) level.
 This test measures the amount of EPO in the blood.
 EPO is a hormone that helps make